 An overview of contemporary health and medical fields

-Evidence-based medicine
+Evidence-based clinical medicine

 Foundational research

-Translating laboratory findings into clinical applications.
+Translating biomedical data into clinical solutions.

 Clinical applications

-Implementing diagnostic tools and therapeutic interventions.
+Implementing precision diagnostics and therapeutic protocols.

 Preventative wellness